GaryJones/events-manager-for-wp/README.md

-# events-calendar-for-make-benefit-wordpress
+# events-manager-for-wp
-Events Calendar for Make Benefit WordPress
+Events Manager for WordPress